 Firstly… don’t mistaken me for a shower expert, I’m really not – I just have a pretty crappy shower which I’ve taken apart a few times.

 I have, for a while, had issues of getting up in the morning 20 mins before work starts and finding my shower doesn’t have any water coming out of it.
 This has usually been fixed by taking the cover off and wiggling stuff around a bit.
 Recently it’s been getting harder to fix (it’s taken more severe wiggling).
-I narrowed the problem down to the solenoidWikipedia: A solenoid (/ˈsoʊlənɔɪd/, from the French solénoïde, a modern coinage based on Greek σωληνοειδής sōlēnoeidḗs "pipe-shaped") is a type of electromagnet, the purpose of which... valve which electrically controls whether or not water flows.
+I narrowed the problem down to the solenoidWikipedia: A solenoid (/ˈsoʊlənɔɪd/) is a type of electromagnet formed by a helical coil of wire whose length is substantially greater than its diameter, which generates a controlled magnetic field.
+T... valve which electrically controls whether or not water flows.
 I looked on shower spares sites for a new solenoid valve for my Triton AS2000XT shower and was fairly settled on buying a new shower as the valves were near £120.

 I thought I’d have a quick check on eBay to see if I could get a new shower or a solenoid valve on the cheap.
 I stumbled across a posting for a solenoid coil claiming that this is the biggest cause of low pressure or water loss in showers and that replacing just the coil would normally fix this.
 As the coil was less than £10, I thought I’d take a punt on it.
 Handily, this paid off.
 It seems that the solenoid coil in a lot of showers is very similar and the fitting instructions are near enough the same.
 It’s probably best to ensure that your shower works with a particular coil before you buy it.